Teo44/OpenRoutePlanner/documentation/testing.md

 # Testing

-## Performance tests in ramdomised graphs
+## Performance tests in randomised graphs

 Tests were (will be) performed using the automated testing in the program.
 To compare the performance of the algorithms in different kind of graphs,